mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - **lit()**: creates a column of literal value
 - **isnull()**: returns boolean of true if column is null
 - **rand()**: generates random col with indp & identically distributed samples uniformly distributed in [0.0,1.0)
 - **dropna()**: omitting rows with any/all or specified # of null values for all/subset of cols
+  - `transactionsDf.dropna(thresh=4)` will ensure that a row has at least 4 non-null values per row and drop all others
+  - if you had a 6 col df, and want to remove all missing data with 3 nulls, you want at least 4 valid values, so threshold = 4
 - **fill()** replace null values with specified value for all/subset of cols
   - invoked by `.na.fill('value to put in column',"colName")` and can chain together to do 1 col by 1 col
   - OR JSON array `.na.fill({"city-colname1": "unknown", "type-colname2": ""})`
 - **replace()**: returns new df replacing a value with another value

-## in this course they TOTALLY skip how to do joins - are you kidding me???
+## in this DB course they TOTALLY skip how to do joins - are you kidding me???
 https://sparkbyexamples.com/pyspark/pyspark-join-explained-with-examples/

 ```